kmcallister/aesni-examples/README.md

 `encrypt` will read a 16-byte AES-128 key from standard input, followed by zero or more 16-byte plaintext blocks, and will write the corresponding ciphertext to standard output.  `decrypt` works the same way, with the roles of plaintext and ciphertext reversed.
+Run `build-and-test.sh` to build both programs and then test them against a few hundred AES-128 test vectors.

 Both programs are written in assembly for amd64 Linux, and will run without needing `libc` or any other libraries.
-Run `build-and-test.sh` to build both programs and then test them against a few hundred AES-128 test vectors.
+If you want to port these programs to another amd64 platform (with a GNU-compatible assembler), all of the OS-specific code is at the top of `common.s`.

 To see if your CPU supports AES-NI, check for `aes` in `/proc/cpuinfo`.